PrabuCR/SyncTech/README.md

 # SyncTech Internship

-This folder contains the tasks which I have been working on for the internship on Python Programming
+This repository contains the tasks which I have been working on for the internship on Python Programming